 With the spine removed, then trout is butterflied and will flatten easily into beautiful fillets that are easy to pan fry!
 If you want more detail or step-by-step photos, I found this article on how to butterfly a fish helpful.

-What to Serve with Trout
+What to serve with this Trout Recipe

 - Garlic Brown Butter Mashed Potatoes